 "The Doctor and his friends are held prisoner by the Intelligence and their only hope lies with Jamie, Arnold and a reprogrammed Yeti."

-On this day in 1969, Land of the Giants aired "Genius At Work."
-This served as the twenty-first episode of the program's first (and only) season, and here's the plot summary from IMDB.com:
+On this day in 1969 (in the U.S.), Land of the Giants aired "Genius At Work."
+Officially, this served as the twenty-first episode of the program's first (and only) season, and here's the plot summary from IMDB.com:

 "Barry and Fitzhugh befriend a 12-year old scientific genius named Jodar (Jody) who has invented a substance which causes growth.
 While talking to the boy, Barry's dog Chipper eats some of the formula and grows to gigantic size.
 After seeing this, Fitzhugh decides to eat some with the idea that he will no longer have to worry about being hunted down.
 However, he is mistaken for a giant who was accused of nearly killing a boy.
 Also, Fitz is found with some of the money he stole back on Earth he is taken to SID headquarters for questioning.
 When Steve finds out, he goes to Jody and takes some of the formula as part of a plan to get Fitzhugh out of jail and to try to find the man who Fitz was mistaken for."